What we do

 With a diagnosis of Autism and learning disabilities Luke was facing significant challenges in his education and personal life, living in residential children’s homes he was feeling isolated and struggling to make new friends.

 Over 5 years of intensive engagement with The Lowry Luke has transformed into a confident, bright, happy young person who is an advocate, peer support and leader for other young people.
 Luke has performed in front of audiences of hundreds and completed two Arts Award qualifications.

 “It’s been 5 years since I did my first project at The Lowry and it has changed my life because I’m really different to how I used to be.
 If it wasn’t for these people I don’t know what would of happened to me.
 It’s my home.”

 Through bucket collections and other fundraising activity, The Lowry has raised £25,000 to fund an initial year-long creative programme for young people experiencing homelessness in our city.

-This project will focus on two key challenges facing young people experiencing homelessness – education and employment.
-The programme will work closely with local partners to complement and add to the local offer, working together to tackle homelessness.
+This project focuses on two key challenges facing young people experiencing homelessness – education and employment.
+The programme works closely with local partners to complement and add to the local offer, working together to tackle homelessness.

 “Homelessness is a far wider and more complex issue than most people realise.
 Of course, the most visible aspect is those who face sleeping rough on the city’s streets – but there are also thousands of young people reliant on emergency or temporary accommodation for a variety of reasons, who are extremely vulnerable”